oracle/macaron/docs/source/pages/using.rst

 Analyzing a local repository with supported git service
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''

-If the local repository you want to analyze has remote origin hosted on a supported git service, you can run the analysis directly without having to prepare ``defaults.ini`` as above.
+If the local repository you want to analyze has a remote origin hosted on a supported git service, you can run the analysis directly without having to prepare ``defaults.ini`` as above.

 Assume that the dir tree at the current workspace has the following structure: